 Payroll processing trusted by thousands.

 Summary: Doing your company’s payroll on your own costs less, but is time consuming and prone to errors.

 If you’re tax savvy, you may be able to take on a DIY approach to paying your employees.
 But given all the payroll mistakes you can make (and nasty fines you can incur as a result), make sure you’re completely comfortable with everything you need to do before you dive in.

 To get started:

 Step 1: Have all employees complete a W-4.
 To get paid, employees need to complete Form W-4 to document their filing status and keep track of personal allowances.
 The more allowances or dependents workers have, the less payroll taxes are taken out of their paychecks each pay period.
-Note that for each new employee you hire, you need to file a new hire report.
+For each new employee you hire, you need to file a new hire report.
 Note that there is a new version of the Form W-4 for 2020, so this is the form you should have new hires fill out starting January 1, 2020.

 Step 3: Choose your payroll schedule.
 After you register for your Employer Identification Numbers, get insured (don’t forget workers’ compensation), and display workplace posters, you need to add three important dates to your calendar: employee pay dates, tax payment due dates, and tax filing deadlines (read more about basic labor laws here).